breard-r/acmed/README.md

 ACMEd depends on the OpenSSL.
 The minimal supported versions are those from the [openssl](https://docs.rs/openssl/) crate, currently OpenSSL 1.0.1 through 1.1.1 and LibreSSL 2.5 through 2.8.
 The `tacd` executable also requires your OpenSSL/LibreSSL version to support TLS-ALPN.

+On systems based on Debian/Ubuntu, you may need to install the `libssl-dev`, `build-essential` and `pkg-config` packages.

 ```
 cargo build --release
 strip target/release/acmed